answer-42/mlImage/README.md

      # opan install batteries
      # opam install magic

+You will need to install DejaVu TTF fonts to.
 Then you can install mlImage.

      # cd mlImage/
      # omake